-1. Alternatively referred to as flash storage, flash memory is a non-volatile computer memory that was first invented by Fujio Masuoka in the early 1980s while at Toshiba and introduced to the market in 1984.
-It was also later developed by Intel Corp.
-This type of memory is an integrated circuit that does not need continuous power to retain the data, but is a bit more expensive than magnetic storage.
-Today, flash memory is becoming more popular, and solid-state drives are a practical replacement for large hard drives if you have the extra money.
+1. Alternatively called flash storage and solid-state storage, flash memory is non-volatile computer memory.
+It was first invented by Fujio Masuoka in the early 1980s while at Toshiba and introduced it to the market in 1984.
+It was also later developed by Intel.
+Flash memory is an integrated circuit that does not need continuous power to retain data, but is a bit more expensive than magnetic storage.
+Today, flash memory is popular and solid-state drives are a practical replacement for large hard drives if you have the extra money.

-Flash memory is widely used with car radios, cell phones, digital cameras, PDAs, solid-state drives, and printers.
-The picture is an example of a MicroSD flash memory card.
-For additional information and examples, please see our flash memory card overview
+Flash memory is widely used with car radios, cell phones, digital cameras, PDAs, solid-state drives, tablets, and printers.
+The picture is an example of different flash memory.
+For additional information and examples of flash memory cards, see our flash memory card page.

-2. Flash is also an (improper) name used to describe a USB jump drive.
+2. Flash is also an improper name for a USB (universal serial bus) jump drive.